-Reviews all hardship categories to determine if the applicant/participant is eligible for the high unemployment category, checks ACES to verify if the client received TANF during high unemployment months (April 2020 on.)
-You will need to record each TANF benefit month in eJAS to approve this extension.
+Reviews to ensure the applicant/participant isn’t eligible for the high unemployment rate TLE category.
+This includes checking ACES to verify if the client received TANF during high unemployment rate months (April 2020, and onward).

 If the supervisor/designee agrees with the No TLE Extension decision:

-1. In the TLE Decision section, within the eJAS TLE tool, reviews and checks all of the boxes below in agreement
+In the TLE decision section, within the eJAS TLE tool, review and check all of the boxes below in agreement:

 Letters sent timely